fourmolu/fourmolu/web/site/pages/config/single-constraint-parens.md

 $info$

-The `detect` option will keep parentheses if they already exist, but won't add parentheses if not.
+The `auto` option will keep parentheses if they already exist, but won't add parentheses if not.

 ## Examples